Table of Contents

 • 2000 Census (only County, Place, Tract and Block FIPS codes)

-Some federal datasets report data at the GeoID level.
+FIPS Codes and GEOIDs are the same thing—in some circumstances.
+Some federal datasets report data at the "GeoID" level, while others use the term FIPS Code.
 GeoIDs are concatenations of various levels of FIPS codes, depending on the dataset.
 GeoIDs, or FIPS codes, can be up to 40 digits.
 The more digits there are, the more granular of a measurement it is.
+In order to connect government datasets to one another, you often need to use FIPS Codes or GEOIDs, so it's important that you use the right FIPS Codes and GEOIDs.

 Geocodio returns FIPS codes, which can be matched to GeoIDs.